haiku/website/content/guides/virtualizing/xen.md

 The guide was tested on an Ubuntu Linux installation, but it should work on any Linux distribution that supports Xen.

 This tutorial uses an Anyboot image for demonstration purposes.
 The Anyboot image can be obtained [here](/get-haiku).
-Make sure to verify the checksums in order to make sure that your downloaded files are not corrupted.
+Make sure to verify the checksums to make sure that your downloaded files are not corrupted.

 ##### Go to section